gardener/machine-spec/spec.md

 A Plugin MUST implement this RPC call if it has `LIST_MACHINES` capability.
 The Plugin SHALL return the information about all the machines associated with the `ProviderSpec`.
 Make sure to use appropriate filters to achieve the same to avoid data transfer overheads.
 This optional RPC helps in cleaning up orphan VMs present in the cluster.
-If not implemented, any orphan VM that might have been created incorrectly by the plugin might require manual clean up.
+If not implemented, any orphan VM that might have been created incorrectly by the CMI-Client/Plugin (due to bugs in code/infra) might require manual clean up.

-- If the Plugin succeeded in returning a list of `machines-names` with their corresponding `machine-IDs`, then return `0 OK`.
+- If the Plugin succeeded in returning a list of `MachineName` with their corresponding `MachineID`, then return `0 OK`.
 - The `ListMachineResponse` contains a map of `MachineList` whose
     - Key is expected to contain the `MachineID` &
     - Value is expected to contain the `MachineName` corresponding to it's kubernetes machine CR object